Ohio / Clermont County

 What is the weather like in Murdock, OH year-round?

-Residents experience all four seasons, with mild summers reaching up to 85°F and winters dipping to 19°F. The area receives about 41 inches of annual rainfall and enjoys 57% sunny days, providing a pleasant climate ideal for outdoor activities.
+Murdock experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 19°F. The area receives about 41 inches of rainfall annually and enjoys sunshine on 57% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 19°F